Troubleshooting: Rates or availability discrepancies in Guesty

 Detaching a sub-unit

-Detaching a sub-unit from a multi-unit makes it a standalone property.
+When you detach a sub-unit from a multi-unit, it becomes a standalone property.
 Guesty preserves all your previous custom minimum night adjustments during this change.